 Staying up to date on the ever-changing rules and regulations that apply to businesses can be challenging.
 Small business owners are often acutely aware of the laws and regulations facing their businesses.
 However, these laws are constantly being updated, and with the constant demands of day-to-day business operation, it can be easy to overlook them.

 Unfortunately, small mistakes can have huge consequences for a small business.
 Fines and lawsuits can arise if applicable laws are not followed carefully by business owners.
 Ignorance of the law does not absolve those who break it, so it’s important to stay informed.
 Here are some of the laws that most often catch small business owners off guard.

 1. Freelancer classification can cause confusion.

-Many small businesses use freelancers instead of full-time employees because it's a more flexible and cost-effective way to outsource work.
+Many small businesses hire freelancers instead of full-time employees because it’s a more flexible and cost-effective way to outsource work.
 Unfortunately, the way your small business employs a freelancer could require you to classify the worker as an employee rather than an independent contractor.
 Failure to do so could result in significant penalties from the government.